gdtsitlauri/gdtsitlauri/README.md

 # ✋🏻 I'm George David Tsitlauri

-🎓 BSc in Informatics & Telecommunications, University of Thessaly (DIT/UTH), Greece
+🎓 BSc in Informatics & Telecommunications, University of Thessaly (DIT/UTH), Greece (October 2021 – January 2026)
 📌 Specialization: Data Management and Artificial Intelligence
 🔬 Member of the Research Laboratory of Computer Architecture, Compilers, and System Security